Weldmicheal/ttm4175/a1/lab-a1.md

 We have added a method to find out if the word is a very common one, like "the" or "to".
 Describe in your own words how this method works.

-You can meassure the execution time
+You can measure the execution time

 Which chapter mentions the teapot?